Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Warning

-The following example shows how to build a WSL image based on openSUSE TW:
+The following example shows how to build a WSL image based on openSUSE Tumbleweed:

-1. Make sure you have checked out the example image descriptions, see Section 2.4, “Example Appliance Descriptions”.
+1. Check the example image descriptions, see Section 2.4, “Example Appliance Descriptions”.

-2. Include the Virtualization/WSL repository to your list:
+2. Include the Virtualization/WSL repository to the list ((replace <DIST> with the desired distribution)):

 $ zypper addrepo http://download.opensuse.org/repositories/Virtualization:/WSL/<DIST> WSL

-3. Install fb-util-for-appx utility and a package that provides the WSL-DistroLauncher metadata.
-See the above note about /meta/data
+3. Install fb-util-for-appx utility and the package that provides the WSL-DistroLauncher metadata.
+See the previous note on /meta/data.

 $ zypper in fb-util-for-appx DISTRO_APPX_METADATA_PACKAGE